 - Second Year and beyond undeclared and undecided majors will be assigned to an advisor located in the UC Advising and Student Services Office.
 (Once you declare a major in a different college, an advisor from that college will be assigned to you.)

-- Students currently enrolled in a college outside of University College are welcome to meet with an advisor in the Allen Student Advising Center if they are considering changing majors, have questions that touch on University-wide issues or involve University College programs.
+- Students currently enrolled in a college outside of University College are welcome to meet with an advisor in the Allen Student Advising Center if they are considering changing majors to any college other than University College.

 University College allows Undecided and Undeclared majors one year to explore OHIO's major options or complete requisite(s) and GPA requirements to declare a major of choice.

-Students can declare some majors as early as the second semester of their first year.
+Students can declare some majors as early as the second semester of their first year in non-selective programs.
 All students should be working to declare appropriate majors between 45-60 credit hours.

-Students seeking to declare the Bachelor of Specialized Studies major with 60 or more credit hours completed are required to work with faculty and advisors to achieve an appropriate program.
+Students seeking to declare the Bachelor of Specialized Studies major with 60 or more credit hours completed are required to work with advisors and faculty to achieve an appropriate program.